24/7 (Philippine TV series): Broadcast

 The series aired on ABS-CBN's Yes Weekend!
 Sunday block and worldwide via The Filipino Channel.

 From March 15, 2020, production of new episodes were temporarily suspended by the enhanced community quarantine in Luzon put in place because of the COVID-19 pandemic in the Philippines, the show was put on hiatus and temporarily replaced by reruns of Wansapanataym in its timeslot until the closure of ABS-CBN's free-to-air network (Channel 2) on May 5, 2020 due to the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration.

-The show was later cancelled due to the aforementioned circumstances.